 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 Our services are absolutely FREE to you.

 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), HCI Healthcare Collections, LLC was founded and incorporated in 2003; however, the BBB indicates HCI’s profile page was established in 1995.
+They’re legit.
+According to the Better Business Bureau (BBB), HCI Healthcare Collections, LLC was is a legitimate collection agency incorporated in 2003; however, the BBB indicates HCI’s profile page was established in 1995.
 HCI is listed as a collection agency that uses the alternate business names, Healthcare Collections-I, LLC and Healthcare Receivables Management.

 HCI’s website cites extensive regulatory compliance policies.
 HCI is certified by the Professional Practices Management System (PPMS), which is designed to ensure “policies, procedures, and work processes that ensure regulatory compliance and adherence to industry best practices.”
 In addition, HCI employees are “trained and certified on their knowledge of the FDCPA, FCRA, TCPA, HIPAA and the emerging CFPB rules.”

 HCI Healthcare Collections stresses its belief that “every person has worth as an individual… and that every person should be treated with dignity and respect,” and requires its employees to “be professional and ethical and commit to honoring this pledge.”
 However, their website does not contain any links or references to consumer protection resources, laws, or enforcement agencies.